GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

     ```
    Create a pie chart by category.
     ```

 1. The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.

 1. Enter `quit` to end the application.

-1. When the application has finished, use the **download** command to download each .png file that was generated.
+1. When the application has finished, use the **download** command to download each .png file that was saved in the app folder.
 For example:

     ```
    download ./<file_name>.png
     ```

     The download command creates a popup link at the bottom right of your browser, which you can click to download and open the file.

 ## Summary